oisteinhaugland/notat.sh/notes_system/README.md

 ## Motivation

 ### Problems

-We all know the feeling.
-You have a thought, an idea, or a task, and you want to write it down.
-But where?
-- "Should this go in my 'Work' folder or 'Projects'?"
-- "Do I need to make a new tag for this?"
+Thoughts, ideas, anything noteworthy...

+    - Where do you put it?
+    - What should you name it?
-- "What should I name this file so I can find it later?"
+    - How will you find it again?

+Tasks...

+    - what was i working on again?
+    - where can i think this through?
+    - where is all the information i need?
+    - do i have any unanswered questions?

-By the time you've answered these questions, the moment is gone.
-The friction of *organizing* gets in the way of *doing*.
+This friction gets in the way of writing, thinking and doing.

 ### Solutions
-**Notat.sh** is built to be your "second brain" that doesn't get in your way.

 - **Capture First**: Just get it down.
 Use `nt` (New Thought) or `nd` (New Daily) to capture instantly.
 - **Trust Search**: Don't worry about where it goes.
 With powerful search tools built-in, you can always find it later.
 - **Stay in Flow**: Keep your hands on the keyboard and your mind on your work.
-Structure can wait.

 ## Features